-Food Product Packaging Storage Conditions Unacceptable Conditions Prepared Foods (entrees, starches, vegetables, chilled foods) Food-grade packaging in direct contact with food, securely closed and separated by food type to avoid cross- contamination Labeled and dated Chilled below 40°F or frozen Previously reheated foods Foods kept above 40°F for more than 2 hours Foods previously served Foods with a temperature greater than 40°F Chilled Perishable Prepackaged Foods Original packaging or food-grade packaging for all repacked products Chilled below 40°F Foods kept above 40°F for more than 2 hours Damaged or compromised packaging, resulting in the loss of sanitary barrier protection Meat and Poultry Original packaging Food-grade packaging in direct contact with food Securely closed and separated by food type (beef, pork, poultry, etc.) to avoid cross-contamination Labeled and dated as appropriate Must be processed in a USDA or NY State Department of Agriculture and Markets inspected facility Frozen at 0°F or less All meat and poultry must be frozen prior to or on the product expiration date Non-frozen meat and poultry Non-food-grade packaging in direct contact with food Unfrozen meat and poultry past the expiration date Meat not processed at a USDA or NY State Department of Agriculture and Markets inspected facility Dairy Products Original packaging Food-grade packaging in direct contact with food Chilled below 40°F Cheese may be frozen Fluid milk can be accepted up to and including "use by" date Dairy products kept above 40°F for more than 2 hours Damaged or compromised packaging, resulting in the loss of sanitary barrier protection Leaking packaging
+can accept.
+Food Product Packaging Storage Conditions Unacceptable Conditions Prepared Foods (entrees, starches, vegetables, chilled foods) Food-grade packaging in direct contact with food, securely closed and separated by food type to avoid cross contamination Labeled and dated Chilled below 40 degrees Fahrenheit or frozen Previously reheated foods Foods kept above 40 degrees Fahrenheit for more than 2 hours Foods previously served Foods with a temperature greater than 40 degrees Fahrenheit Chilled Perishable Prepackaged Foods Original packaging or food- grade packaging for all repacked products • Chilled below 40 degrees Fahrenheit Foods kept above 40 degrees Fahrenheit for more than 2 hours Damaged or compromised packaging, resulting in the loss of sanitary barrier protection Meat, Poultry and Fish Original packaging Food-grade packaging in direct contact with food Securely closed and separated by food type (beef, pork, poultry, etc.) to avoid cross-contamination Labeled and dated as appropriate Must be processed in a USDA or NY State Department of Agriculture and Markets inspected Facility Frozen at 0 degrees Fahrenheit or less All meat and poultry must be frozen prior to or on the product expiration date Non-frozen meat and poultry Non-food-grade packaging in direct contact with food Unfrozen meat and poultry past the expiration date Meat not processed at a USDA or NY State Department of Agriculture and Markets inspected facility Dairy Product Original packaging Food-grade packaging in direct contact with food Chilled below 40 degrees Fahrenheit Cheese may be frozen Fluid milk can be accepted up to and including "use by" date Dairy products kept above 40 degrees Fahrenheit for more than 2 hours Damaged or compromised packaging, resulting in the loss of sanitary barrier protection Leaking packaging